 Furthermore, our Professional Facilitation curriculum immerses students in the responsibilities and dynamics of an effective facilitator and methodologist.
 Because nobody is smarter than everybody, attend an MG RUSH Professional Facilitation, Leadership, and Methodology workshop offered around the world, see MG RUSH for a current schedule.

-Additionally, go to the Facilitation Training Store to access our in-house resources.
-Finally, you will discover numerous annotated agendas, break timers, and templates.
-If you value what we have provided, take time to buy us a copy of coffee and punch LIKE or FORWARD.
+Likewise, go to the Facilitation Training Store to access our in-house resources.
+You will discover numerous annotated agendas, break timers, and templates.
+Finally, take a few seconds to buy us a cup of coffee and please SHARE.

 In conclusion, we dare you to embrace the will, wisdom, and activities that amplify a facilitative leader.